airwallex/airwallex-payment-demo/docs-components-sdk/README.md

 #### Returns

-`Airwallex.destroyElement` returns true or false to indicate the success or failure of the call.
+`window.AirwallexComponentsSDK.payment.destroyElement` returns true or false to indicate the success or failure of the call.

 ### Update an Element

 Updates the options the Element was initialized with.
 Updates are merged into the existing configuration.

-See `options` [object](/docs#options-object-properties-1) properties for the options you can update.
+See `options` [object](/docs-components-sdk#options-object-properties-1) properties for the options you can update.

 ```ts
 element.update(options);